Reviews11 min read

 Is ConvertKit free?

-Yes — the free plan supports up to 10,000 subscribers and includes unlimited landing pages, forms, and email broadcasts.
-The catch: no visual automations and no paid newsletter features on the free tier.
-For most beginners, it's more than enough to get started and actually figure out whether email marketing is going to work for your audience.

 Yes.
+The free plan covers up to 10,000 subscribers and includes unlimited landing pages, forms, and email broadcasts.
+The trade-off: no visual automations and no paid newsletter features at the free level.
+For most people starting out, it's plenty to get going and see whether email actually works for your audience.

-ConvertKit officially rebranded to Kit in late 2024.
-Same product, new name — kit.com now hosts the platform.
-Most people still call it ConvertKit, most searches still use that term, and honestly the rebrand hasn't really changed anything about how the product works.
-Don't let it confuse you.
+It did.
+ConvertKit officially became Kit in late 2024.
+Same product, new name — now hosted at kit.com.
+Most people still use "ConvertKit" when they talk about it or search for it, and the rebrand hasn't actually changed how the product works.
+Don't let it throw you off.

-Yes.
-ConvertKit has built-in commerce tools for selling digital products, paid newsletters, and course access.
-The free plan doesn't include paid newsletters, but Creator and Creator Pro plans do.
-Transaction fees apply — 3.5% + $0.30 per sale on Creator, dropping to 0% on Creator Pro.
-If you're doing significant volume, that fee difference alone can justify the Pro upgrade.
+Absolutely.
+You can sell digital products, paid newsletters, and course access directly on the platform without connecting outside tools.
+The free plan skips paid newsletters, but Creator and Creator Pro include that.
+Transaction fees apply — 3.5% + $0.30 per sale on Creator, 0% on Creator Pro.
+At higher volumes, that fee difference alone might justify upgrading to Pro.

 Is ConvertKit worth it compared to Beehiiv in 2026?

-Depends entirely on what you're building.
-If you're primarily a newsletter writer focused on monetization through ads and subscriptions, Beehiiv is cheaper and has a better ad network — it's a real competitor.
-If you need email automation, digital product sales, and a more mature overall ecosystem, ConvertKit is the stronger pick.
-Many serious creators end up trialing both before committing, which is probably the right move given the pricing involved.
+Depends on what you're building.
+Primarily a newsletter?
+Beehiiv is cheaper and has a better ad network — it's competitive.
+Need automation, digital product sales, and a more complete ecosystem?
+ConvertKit pulls ahead.
+Honestly, most people trying both before deciding is probably the smart move given the stakes.

 You Might Also Like